mesutzincir/add-exist-project-into-github/Readme.md

 5- git push --set-upstream origin master

-After you amde some changes in your project, you need to push them in Github.
+After you made some changes in your project, you need to push them in Github.

 1- git add .